Solid Separation Mathods is Based on Sizes

-Solids may be separated from solids in the dry state by methods such as screening (size separation - separation according to size), magnetic separation, and electronic separation.
+Solids may be separated from solids in the dry state by screening (separation according to size), magnetic separation, and electronic separation.
 In this article, we will deal with screening.

 In the chemical industry, the problem of separating solid particles is encountered in the separation of a single solid material into several size fractions or to obtain a uniform material for incorporation in a system wherein a certain chemical reaction is occurring.